 PLCs are not strangers to industrial applications.
 They are commonly used in production lines, road traffic signals, escalator and HVAC systems.
 They’re capable of basic data manipulation and support various communication protocols like Modbus, and DeviceNet.
 This has made them a preferred option in automated control systems.

 PLC installation is mostly plug-and-play.

 In general, an embedded system is defined as a dedicated set of hardware and software working together to provide application-specific functionality.
 From an electronic designer’s point of view it consists of a microcontroller (MCU), memory chips, power management circuits, communication modules and input/output functionality.

-This might sound similar to a PLC, but there are distinct differences between them.
+This might sound similar to a PLC system, but there are distinct differences between them.

 Configuration: PLCs are known to be modular and easily replaceable if a specific module fails.
 On the other hand, embedded systems are mostly designed as a single board.
 This reduces their cost.

-Programming: PLC programming is generally less time consuming since they come with easy to understand ladder diagrams.
-However, embedded systems are coded in high-level programming languages, like C, and their firmware takes longer to write.
+Programming: PLC programming is generally less time consuming since they come with easy to understand ladder logic diagrams.
+However, embedded systems are coded in a high-level programming language, like C, and their firmware takes longer to write.

 Cost: PLCs are associated with having a high cost, especially when they are from reputable manufacturers.
 Alternatively, an embedded system, when localized, has a very low production cost per unit.

 Despite the differences in hardware build-ups and programming methods, an embedded system can easily replicate a PLC’s functions.
 During the course of my freelancing career, I’ve helped clients in various industries replace industrial PLCs with localized embedded systems.
 This was for one reason only, cost.
 In certain applications, a localized embedded system can cost as little as 20% of a branded PLC.
 In business, that translates into a healthy profit margin while still achieving the same functionality.